Welcome to the YMCA MYIG Middle School Program

 Contemporary Issues Forum

 Students combine into teams of 2 to compete in a six round debate tournament.
 Each year we select a topic for the CIF debate and the Political Compromise programs.
 Recent topics include the banning of zoos, water diversion changes to the Great Lakes compact and equipping schools with school resources officers.
-Student debate the merits of the assigned question in a formal timed debate and must be able to argue both sides of the issue.
+Students debate the merits of the assigned question in a formal timed debate and must be able to argue both sides of the issue.

 Political Compromise